terra-money/docs/docs/develop/module-specifications/spec-evidence.md

 	if _, err := k.slashingKeeper.GetPubkey(ctx, consAddr.Bytes()); err != nil {
 		// Ignore evidence that cannot be handled.
 		//
-		// NOTE: We used to panic with:
+		// NOTE: Developers used to panic with:
 		// `panic(fmt.Sprintf("Validator consensus-address %v not found", consAddr))`,
 		// but this couples the expectations of the app to both Tendermint and
 		// the simulator.
 Both are expected to provide the full range of